saltstack/salt/doc/ref/states/requisites.rst

 However, the state will not run if both commands return ``True``.

-Unless requisites are resolved for each name to which they are associated.
+Unless checks are resolved for each name to which they are associated.

 For example: